Greycampus/javascript/form_fields.md

 # Form Fields

 A web form consists of any number of input fields grouped in a < form> tag.
 HTML allows a number of different styles of fields, ranging from simple on/off checkboxes to drop-down menus and fields for text input.
-This book won’t try to comprehensively discuss all field types, but we will start with a rough overview.

 A lot of field types use the < input> tag.
 This tag’s type attribute is used to select the field’s style.
 These are some commonly used < input> types: